Shotts Line: Glasgow to Edinburgh services

-The Shotts line does not carry the principal service between the cities, with the journey taking around twice as long as the fast and frequent Glasgow Queen Street-Edinburgh service via Falkirk, which is the premier commuter link between the two cities.
+The Shotts line does not carry the principal service between the cities, with the fast service on the Shotts taking at least 15 minutes longer compared to the faster and more frequent Glasgow Queen Street-Edinburgh service via Falkirk, which is the principal commuter link between the two cities.

 History of route

 The majority of the route follows ex-Caledonian Railway metals, with the North British Railway at the Edinburgh end.